Majed-Habli/DevVibe/README.md

 <img src="./readme/demo/title2.svg"/>

 > A multi platform service, that helps developers and recruiters meet their most suited companion easier.
+> We created three seperate platforms, each with a goal in mind.
+> The website's intended use is for the users to register and manage their profiles, as well as stay up to date on their analytics.
+> The Desk app's intended use is for the admin to be able to maintain their user base, as well as check up on their data.
+> The mobile app's intended use is for the users to be able to interact with each other, swiping, viewing picks and getting background information about them.
 >
 > DevSwipe.
 ### User Stories